mark-summerfield/store/README.md

 An easy-to-use and simple alternative to a version control system.

-Add files to store:
+Add/update files:

-    str l
+    str s

 or

-    str list
+    str status

 This will glob the files in the current folder and its immediate subfolders and filter out ignored and empty files to present a list of unstored files.
 It will then prompt for whether to add the files to the store (creating the store if necessary).
+It will also prompt for updates.

-(Use `str list --no` in a shell script to provide a list of unstored unignored nonempty files that are candidates to be added; the `--no` prevents the interactive prompting to add.)
+(Use `str s -q` or `str status --quiet` in a shell script to provide a list of unstored unignored nonempty files that are candidates to be added; the `-q` or `--quiet` prevents the interactive prompting to add or update.)

 Alternatively, add specified or globbed files like this: